neurobagel/documentation/docs/infrastructure.md

 When you first launch Stardog, a default `admin` user with superuser privilege will automatically be created for you.
+This `admin` user is meant to create other database users and modify their permissions.
+Do not use `admin` for read and write operations, instead use a [regular database user](#create-a-new-database-user).

 You should first change the password of the database `admin`: